Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Path Sampling and Factor Models

-To approximate the integral we discretize the path with $k$ points $t_{(0)}=0<t_{(1)}<\ldots<t_{(k)}=1$ and draw m MCMC samples converging to $p_t(\theta)$ at each of these $k$ points.
+To approximate the integral, we discretize the path with~$k$ points $t_{(0)}=0<t_{(1)}<\cdots<t_{(k)}=1$ and draw~\textit{m} MCMC samples converging to $p_t(\theta)$ at each of these $k$ points.
 Then estimate $E_t[U(\theta,t)]$ by $\frac{1}{m}\sum{U(\theta^{(i)},t)}$ where $\theta^{(i)}$ is the MCMC output.
 To estimate the final log Bayes factor, commonly numerical integration schemes are used.
 It is clear that MCMC at different points ``$t$'' on the path can be done in parallel.
-We have used this both for PS and for our modification of it, namely PS-SC introduced in Subsection 3.3.
+We have used this both for PS and for our modification of it, namely, PS-SC introduced in Section~\ref{sec3.3}.

-\cite{r14} showed there is an optimum path in the whole distribution space providing a lower bound for MCMC variance, namely
+\citet{r14} showed there is an optimum path in the whole distribution space providing a lower bound for MCMC variance, namely,

-where $f_0$ and $f_1$ are the densities corresponding the two models compared and $H(f_0,f_1)$ is their Hellinger distance.
+where $f_0$ and $f_1$ are the densities corresponding to the two models compared and $H(f_0,f_1)$ is their Hel\-linger distance.
 Unfortunately in nested examples $f_0$ and $f_1$ are mutually orthogonal, so $H(f_0,f_1)$ takes the trivial value of two.
-Moreover $m$ is so large that the lower bound becomes trivial and unattainable.
-However in a given problem, one path may be more suitable or convenient than another.
+Moreover, $m$ is so large that the lower bound becomes trivial and unattainable.
+However, in a given problem, one path may be more suitable or convenient than another.

-Following \cite{r14} and \cite{r24}, we consider three paths generally used for the implementation of PS.
-Geometric Mean Path (GMP) and Arithmetic Mean Path (AMP) are defined by the mean ($f_t=f_0^{(1-t)}f_1^t$ and $f_t=tf_0+(1-t)f_1$ respectively) of the densities of two competing models for each model $M_t:t\in(0,1)$ along the path.
-Our notation for Bayes Factor is given later in Equation 2.6.
+Following \citet{r14} and \citet{r24}, we consider three paths generally used for the implementation of PS.
+The Geometric Mean Path (GMP) and Arithmetic Mean Path (AMP) are defined by the mean [$f_t=f_0^{(1-t)}f_1^t$ and $f_t=tf_0+(1-t)f_1$, resp.] of the densities of two competing models for each model $M_t\dvtx t\in(0,1)$ along the path.
+Our notation for the Bayes factor is given later in equation (\ref{eq2.6}).